ColinAdo/open-source-bug-tracker-group-F/README.md

 Please create a branch using your student name i.e Bsclmr00001 Locate your flask_login/utils.py that is: /path/to/your/virtualenv/lib/python3.10/site-packages/flask_login/utils.py.

-Remove this imports: from werkzeug.urls import url_decode and from werkzeug.urls import endecode and the paste this code; from werkzeug.datastructures import MultiDict
+Remove this imports:
+from werkzeug.urls import url_decode
+from werkzeug.urls import endecode and the paste this code;

+And add this imports
+from werkzeug.datastructures import MultiDict from urllib.parse import urlencode

+Rename the url_decode function in the file to MultiDict Rename urlencode function in the file to urlencode and then remove sort=True argument from the urlencode.